 The public exhibition of students' work was highly effective in strengthening links between schools and the local community, including diverse community groups, different generations and those living in contrasting socio-economic circumstances.Extracts from: Ofsted Report - Making a mark: art, craft and design education, 2008/11

-dot-art Schools was launched in 2012 and since then over 3000 children have taken part from almost 170 schools.
-We have held exhibitions at the Domino Gallery, the Walker Art Gallery and St George Hall and each year, three children from each participating school have been presented with a certificate by the Lord Mayor of Liverpool.
-This wonderful prize giving ceremony, attended by families and staff, which for the Liverpool programme now takes place in the stunning Concert Room at St Georges Hall, is where the overall winners and runner up are also announced.
+dot-art Schools was launched in 2012 and since then over 5000 children have taken part from almost 300 schools.
+We have held exhibitions at the Domino Gallery, the Walker Art Gallery, St George Hall and the Liverpool School of Art and Design and each year, three children from each participating school have been presented with a certificate by the Lord Mayor of Liverpool.
+This wonderful prize giving ceremony, attended by families and staff, which for the Liverpool programme now takes place in the LJMU Art School, is where the overall winners and runner up are also announced.
 In response to feedback from schools, in September 2016 we changed the primary age group from Year 6 to Year 5.

 In September 2016, thanks to our new partnership with LJMU, dot-art Schools also launched in Cheshire.
 Primary and secondary schools in Cheshire West & Chester, Cheshire East and Warrington are currently taking part in the pilot year of our second region.